cread134/cread134/README.md

 ![Typescript](https://img.shields.io/badge/TypeScript-007ACC?style=for-the-badge&logo=typescript&logoColor=white)

+# PDT - Playermakers Dev team 2024

+The project has grown and now has 30 members.
+Again, I act as programming team lead managing eight other programmers.

 # PDT - Playermakers Dev team 2023

 This project is to make a game as a team for university.
 The team is made of 20 developers, from artists to programmers.
 I was lead programmer and also did art and animation.
+The game has been released on steam and itch.io

 # Realtime XR projects
 I have been experimenting with creating custom frameworks for naturalistic and immersive interaction in XR environments.